elyukai/optolith-database-schema/docs/reference/Race.md

 Key | Description | Details
 :-- | :-- | :--
-`name` | The race variant's name. | <a href="#RaceVariantTranslation/name">See details</a>
+`name?` | The race variant's name.
+If left empty, it defaults to the base race name.
+This can be used if the race has no (visible) variants so that a single variant has to be provided. | <a href="#RaceVariantTranslation/name">See details</a>
-`common_advantages?` | The respective common advantages text from the source book.
-If common advantages are defined by the base race, leave this field empty.
-This field overrides the same field of the base race, if both are defined. | <a href="#RaceVariantTranslation/common_advantages">See details</a>
+`common_advantages?` | The respective common advantages text from the source book. | <a href="#RaceVariantTranslation/common_advantages">See details</a>
-`common_disadvantages?` | The respective common disadvantages text from the source book.
-If common disadvantages are defined by the base race, leave this field empty.
-This field overrides the same field of the base race, if both are defined. | <a href="#RaceVariantTranslation/common_disadvantages">See details</a>
+`common_disadvantages?` | The respective common disadvantages text from the source book. | <a href="#RaceVariantTranslation/common_disadvantages">See details</a>
-`uncommon_advantages?` | The respective uncommon advantages text from the source book.
-If uncommon advantages are defined by the base race, leave this field empty.
-This field overrides the same field of the base race, if both are defined. | <a href="#RaceVariantTranslation/uncommon_advantages">See details</a>
+`uncommon_advantages?` | The respective uncommon advantages text from the source book. | <a href="#RaceVariantTranslation/uncommon_advantages">See details</a>
-`uncommon_disadvantages?` | The respective uncommon disadvantages text from the source book.
-If uncommon disadvantages are defined by the base race, leave this field empty.
-This field overrides the same field of the base race, if both are defined. | <a href="#RaceVariantTranslation/uncommon_disadvantages">See details</a>
+`uncommon_disadvantages?` | The respective uncommon disadvantages text from the source book. | <a href="#RaceVariantTranslation/uncommon_disadvantages">See details</a>

-#### <a name="RaceVariantTranslation/name"></a> `name`
+#### <a name="RaceVariantTranslation/name"></a> `name?`

 The race variant's name.
+If left empty, it defaults to the base race name.
+This can be used if the race has no (visible) variants so that a single variant has to be provided.

 - **Type:** <a href="./_NonEmptyString.md#NonEmptyString">NonEmptyString</a>

 #### <a name="RaceVariantTranslation/common_advantages"></a> `common_advantages?`

 The respective common advantages text from the source book.
-If common advantages are defined by the base race, leave this field empty.
-This field overrides the same field of the base race, if both are defined.

 - **Type:** <a href="./_NonEmptyString.md#NonEmptyString">NonEmptyString</a>

 #### <a name="RaceVariantTranslation/common_disadvantages"></a> `common_disadvantages?`

 The respective common disadvantages text from the source book.
-If common disadvantages are defined by the base race, leave this field empty.
-This field overrides the same field of the base race, if both are defined.

 - **Type:** <a href="./_NonEmptyString.md#NonEmptyString">NonEmptyString</a>

 #### <a name="RaceVariantTranslation/uncommon_advantages"></a> `uncommon_advantages?`

 The respective uncommon advantages text from the source book.
-If uncommon advantages are defined by the base race, leave this field empty.
-This field overrides the same field of the base race, if both are defined.

 - **Type:** <a href="./_NonEmptyString.md#NonEmptyString">NonEmptyString</a>

 #### <a name="RaceVariantTranslation/uncommon_disadvantages"></a> `uncommon_disadvantages?`

 The respective uncommon disadvantages text from the source book.
-If uncommon disadvantages are defined by the base race, leave this field empty.
-This field overrides the same field of the base race, if both are defined.

 - **Type:** <a href="./_NonEmptyString.md#NonEmptyString">NonEmptyString</a>